Why should I go abroad to study global health?

 What locations are available for rotations?

-- St. Lucia - St. Jude’s hospital (currently not available for D.O. or D.P.M. students)
+- St. Lucia – St. Jude’s hospital, Vieux Fort (currently no available for D.O. students)

 - Uganda – Makerere University, Kampala